Rotary Steam Engines: Contemporary Comments.> |

 Not much enthusiasm for the concept here.
 Clearly sealing was a major problem.

-* The only Onion engine I am aware of was Onion's steam wheel, which destroyed itself in a quite unique way after its first trial.
+* The only Onion engine I am aware of is Onion's steam wheel, which destroyed itself in a quite unique way after its first trial.
 It appears that a different rotary engine is being discussed here.

 ** This is John Scott Russell, mathematician, engineer, and discoverer of the soliton.
 See above for more on his views on rotary engines.